lena-will/pca/README.md

 git clone https://github.com/lena-will/pca.git
 ```
 ## Data
-I use the wine dataset from UCI's machine learning repositiry.
+I use the wine dataset from UCI's machine learning repository.
 The data and description can be found here: https://archive.ics.uci.edu/ml/datasets/wine